frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

+In this exercise, you practiced more complex sketches, and practice mating together larger assemblies.
+You also used part configurations - which are a powerful tool that allows for variations of the same part.
+The gears that you inserted from MKCad were configurable - you were able to easily change the tooth count of the gear.

+## Conclusion

 Congratulations on completing Stage 1A!
 Remember, practice is essential – the more CAD models you create, the more proficient and efficient you'll become.
 Using keyboard shortcuts can significantly accelerate your CAD workflow.
 Be attentive to best practices to avoid developing any bad habits.
 Keep up the good work!